 You have the right to know the reasons behind any decision that concerns you and to have them explained to you.

 Should you disagree with a decision concerning your file, contact us so that we can explain the rules that apply to your situation and thus help you better understand the basis for our decision.
 We may be able to settle the issue in this way, without you having to exercise any official recourse.

 If the dispute persists, however, a number of recourses are available to you.

-For example, if you disagree with a notice of assessment, you can contest it by filing a notice of objection; if you are not satisfied with the outcome of your objection, you can appeal our decision.
+For example, if you disagree with an assessment, you can contest it by filing a notice of objection; if you are not satisfied with the outcome of your objection, you can contest our decision before the Court of Québec and then file an appeal.
 For more information, see Recourse for Your Tax-Related Problems (IN-106-V).

 If you decide to exercise such recourse, be sure to do so by the deadlines prescribed by law.

-Our commitments toward individuals and businesses, including our pledge to offer the best possible services and to meet certain basic service standards, are set out in our service statement.
+Our commitments toward individuals and businesses, including our pledge to offer the best possible services and to meet certain basic service standards, are set out in our service statement (in French only).

-Figures showing how we apply those standards to our interactions with taxpayers can be found in our annual management report.
+Figures showing how we apply those standards to our interactions with taxpayers can be found in our annual report (in French only).